This Cheddar and brown rice omelet is served with store-bought salsa for a quick and satisfying breakfast. Make it in the microwave for easier prep.

 Did you know that many cultures around the world enjoy meals that combine rice and eggs together?
 For example, omurice is a Japanese dish that consists of an omelet wrapped around fried rice.

 Make this dish more like traditional omurice by adding frozen veggies and soy sauce to the cooked brown rice.
 Instead of mixing everything together, cook the beaten eggs first, fill the center of the omelet with the fried rice and wrap it in the form of a burrito.
 Serve the omelet topped with store-bought salsa, tomato sauce, or Sriracha, for a spicy kick.
-To switch things up, try making your own microwave Shrimp Fried Rice Recipe with Egg to add to your omelet.
+To switch things up, try making your own Microwave Egg Fried Rice to add to your omelet.